J-Min Pelley

-J-Min Pelley (born March 23, 1998) is a Canadian professional football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+J-Min Pelley (born March 23, 1998) is a Canadian professional football defensive lineman.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
 He played U Sports football for the Calgary Dinos.

 Amateur career

 Pelley received "Athlete of the Year" honours with his Bishop McNally High School, playing football, rugby, basketball, and track.

 Pelley played with his University team the Calgary Dinos in 2019 and 2020.
 Before signing with Calgary he received offers from multiple universities.
 Pelley said he wanted to play for his hometown, and that he wanted to play with the Dinos specifically because he watched them when he was younger.
 He won the 55th Vanier Cup with them in 2019, while making 2 sacks in the championship game.
 He was also selected to the second all Canadian team on defense in the same year.

 Pelley played with the Okanagan Sun in 2018 and earned conference all star status.
 He also played with Football Canada on the 2016 junior national team.